-If you want a good indication of how a person feels about a particular business, just ask them what they think of their call system.
+Do want a good indication of how a person feels about a particular business?
+Just ask them what they think of their call system.
 Is there an actual human being on the other end who’s friendly, helpful, and doesn’t keep you on the line forever?
 Or is there a robotic voice guiding you into an endless cycle of prompts and “sorry, I didn’t get that” types of responses.

 I don’t want to bash automated answering services altogether.
 I mean, they do have their place.
 They’re inexpensive, require minimal maintenance, don’t take vacations, and can be setup to work 24/7.